![]() | ||||||||||||

 Federal vs State Courts - A good comparison chart for the differences between the two.

 Juvenile Courts - Included only for completeness.
-It's listed on the fact sheet, so it's here as well.
+It's listed on the fact sheet for the Introduction to Law Enforcement DSST, so it's here as well.
 I'd know the ages at which the minor can be tried as an adult in most states..

 Latin in the Legal System - A good list of Latin terms used in today's courts.